How does your job title affect your car insurance?

 There are many factors that affect the price of your car insurance, including your age, where you live and the vehicle you drive.

 You may be more surprised to know that your job title is considered too.
 Insurers will ask about your employment status and what you do for a living.
-The answers you give here can have a significant impact on the cost of your cover.
+The answers you give here can have a significant impact on the cost of your policy.

 Car insurance prices are based on data about how people drive.
-Insurance companies keep massive amounts of information on claims they’ve paid in the past.
+Insurance companies keep large amounts of information on claims they’ve paid in the past.
 By analysing this data, they make predictions about claims they might face in the future.

 If particular cars or postcodes feature in a lot of accidents, insurance providers will set their premiums accordingly – and the same applies to job titles.
 For example, if ‘scaffolder’ comes up in a lot of historic claims information, they’ll charge you more if you’re a scaffolder.